HotelSierraWhiskey/arcadia/docs/coding-standard.md

 ```

 If the instance is to be declcared and initialized, designated initializers are used,
-and their values should be tab-aligned.
+and their values should be tab-aligned (Really, this is at programmer's discretion, as the difference in length between member names can be excessive).

 ```c
 VEHICLE_car_t car =